 3/21/16: Dr. Yucelen becomes the Aircraft Guidance, Navigation, and Control Technical Area Chair for the 2017 AIAA Guidance, Navigation, and Control Conference

 3/21/16: Dr. Yucelen becomes the Student Paper Competition Chair for the 2017 AIAA Infotech@Aerospace Conference

-2/10/16: IEEE Control Systems Society education and outreach proposal Control Systems Webinars: Reaching Broader Control Systems Community Around the Globe has been awarded - A twelve month, $20,000 grant will help Dr. Yucelen (Principle Investigator) and his collaborator, Dr. Bristow, to organize web-based control systems webinars through the Control Systems Forum that will be distributed openly around the world for dissemination of new research results, education perspectives, and applications of systems and control (click here to see and watch all past seminars now!)
+2/10/16: IEEE Control Systems Society education and outreach proposal Control Systems Webinars: Reaching Broader Control Systems Community Around the Globe has been awarded - This grant will help Dr. Yucelen (Principle Investigator) and his collaborator, Dr. Bristow, to organize web-based control systems webinars through the Control Systems Forum that will be distributed openly around the world for dissemination of new research results, education perspectives, and applications of systems and control (click here to see and watch all past seminars now!)

 11/22/15: Dr. Yucelen gave an invited seminar on current status and challenges in distributed information fusion and control at the Army Science Planning and Strategy Meeting on Distributed and Collaborative Intelligent Systems

 10/8/15: Dr. Yucelen gave an invited seminar on multiobjective adaptive control at the Aerospace Control and Guidance Systems Committee

 10/1/15: Dr. Yucelen's novel Control Systems Forum education and outreach initiative appears in IEEE Control Systems Magazine news (click here)!